olgagnatenko13/nd00333-capstone/README.md

 ## Model Deployment

 ### Deployed Model
 The deployed model name is "attrition-model".
 It is available as a REST endpoint, and displayed in Endpoints in Azure Ml Studio.
+The deployment environment configuration is saved to "./outputs" folder.

 Endpoint URL: http://cb69762c-1f89-43fa-a044-bcd8bf58347c.southcentralus.azurecontainer.io/score
 Authentication token (key): LjKYPOuhPJYFfNdIJJDUVq1fDnYVsylm